seancorfield/next-jdbc/doc/getting-started.md

 The result set data structure could be arbitrarily large.
 It will generally be a vector for calls to `execute!` or a hash map for calls to `execute-one!`, but its shape is determined by any `:builder-fn` options in effect.
+You should check if `(instance?
+Throwable result)` to see if the call failed and the logger has been called with the thrown exception.

 For `plan` and `prepare` calls, only the first logging function is invoked (and the return value is ignored).
 You can use the symbol passed in to determine this.